ScientistNextDoor/ScientistND/README.md

 # ScientistND
-Risk Assessments, Protocols for the calls and a folder to upload your new blogposts
+Risk Assessments, Protocols for the calls and a folder to upload your new blogposts / articles

+Please refer to the website: https://www.scientist-next-door.org/ for example blogposts